 If the primary breadwinner dies a few years after opening that savings account, it will be quite the challenge for the family to keep afloat, let alone save extra money.
 This is why many people, in addition to having personal savings, invest in term life insurance.
 Should something happen to one of the parents before all of the children are grown up and earning well, the death benefit should be a financial cushion in those difficult times.

 However, at Ogletree Financial Services we are passionate about examining how living benefits earned from permanent life insurance policies, and IULs in particular, can make a family’s life easier.
-Indexed universal life insurance policies generally hit that sweet spot of being way less risky and more “beginner-friendly” than variable life insurance policies, but you can also earn more with them than with regular universal life or whole life.
+Indexed universal life insurance policies generally hit that sweet spot of being way less risky and more “beginner-friendly” than variable life insurance policies, but you can also earn more with them than with regular universal life or whole life insurance.

 Indexed universal life or a 529 plan?